ietf/id-guidelines/README.md

       "stringprep" [RFC 8264] for more information on the recommended way of handling comparisons.

+#### Inclusive Language

+The IESG has made a statement recommending authors review [NISTIR 8366] for guidelines on using inclusive terminology.

 ## Format

 Formatting is automatically handled when Internet-Drafts are submitted in